 I have always been fascinated by those fine delicate pintucks made on my kid’s dresses that I used to buy from an embroidery shop.
 They were exquisite and elevated those already pretty frocks to another level.
 Think Heirloom sewing, fine embroidery, that warm feeling when you look at beautiful things – well, Pintucks along with french knot flowers can have that effect on you.

 Once you know how to make them, they are not that complicated.
-And unlike somethings which loose their charm once you know it up close, pintucks sill retains that magic for me.
+And unlike somethings which lose their charm once you know it up close, pintucks still retains that magic for me.

 Tucks are folds made on fabric and sewn in place.
 It is made to contain the fullness of fabric or as a decorative element.